- The Crypto Fire

 Bitcoin’s Fixed Supply and Halving

 A key feature of Bitcoin is its fixed supply.
 There will only ever be 21 million BTC in existence.
-This scarcity is built into the protocol and is intended to protect Bitcoin from inflation, unlike traditional fiat currencies that can be printed at will by governments.
-As of now, around 19 million BTC have been mined, leaving only 2 million to be mined over the coming decades.
+That programmed scarcity protects this digital currency from arbitrary inflation, unlike traditional fiat currencies that can be printed at will by governments.
+As of now, around 19 million BTC have been mined, the rest will be issued over decades.

 Bitcoin’s Role as a Store of Value